 Depressive disorders cover single depressive episodes and recurrent depressive disorders (codes F32-33).
 In typical depressive episodes: the patient suffers from lowering of mood, reduction of energy, and decrease in activity; the patient’s capacity for enjoyment, interest, and concentration is reduced, and marked tiredness after even minimum effort is common; sleep is usually disturbed and appetite diminished; self-esteem and self-confidence are almost always reduced and, even in a mild form, some ideas of guilt or worthlessness are often present.

-The second wave of the European Health Interview Survey (EHIS) was conducted between 2013 and 2015 and covers persons aged 15 and over.
+The second wave of the European health interview survey (EHIS) was conducted between 2013 and 2015 and covers persons aged 15 years and over.
 The survey included questions on self-assessment of an individual’s health and data on chronic diseases diagnosed by a medical doctor and which occurred during the previous 12 months.
-The second wave of EHIS is available for all EU Member States, Norway and Turkey.
-The next wave of the survey will be conducted in 2019 and it will be run at regular five-year intervals afterwards.
+These data are available for all EU Member States, Iceland, Norway and Turkey.
+The next wave of the survey was conducted in 2019 and it will be run at regular five-year intervals afterwards.

-There were around 3.5 million in-patients with mental and behavioural disorders discharged in 2014 from hospitals in the EU (2013 data for Belgium and 2012 for the Netherlands and no data available for Greece).
-In-patient discharges of those treated for mental and behavioural disorders accounted for 7.4 % of the total number of in-patient hospital discharges in Sweden, 7.5 % in Luxembourg and 7.7 % in Latvia, while these diseases accounted for 1.0 % or less of all in-patient discharges in the Netherlands (2012 data) and just 0.9 % in Ireland.
+In 2017, there were 3.9 million in-patients with mental and behavioural disorders who were discharged from hospitals in the EU (2016 data for Denmark, Luxembourg and the United Kingdom; 2015 data for Portugal; no recent data for Greece).
+In-patient discharges of those treated for mental and behavioural disorders accounted for 7.7 % of the total number of in-patient hospital discharges in Luxembourg (2016 data) and Latvia, 7.4 % in Finland and 7.1 % in Sweden, while these diseases accounted for less than 1.0 % of all in-patient discharges in the Netherlands.

-Relative to population size, Germany, Austria, Romania and Finland recorded the highest number of in-patient discharges for those treated for mental and behavioural disorders, around 1.3 – 1.7 thousand per 100 000 inhabitants, more than 10 times as high as the equivalent ratios for Ireland and the Netherlands (2012 data), while in Cyprus the ratio was as low as 98 per 100 000 inhabitants: note that Ireland and the Netherlands do not provide data on psychiatric/mental health hospitals as is also the case for Belgium, Spain and France.
+Relative to population size, Germany, Austria, Latvia, Lithuania, Romania, Finland and France recorded the highest number of in-patient discharges for those treated for mental and behavioural disorders in 2017, some 1 200 to 1 700 per 100 000 inhabitants, more than 10 times as high as the equivalent ratios for Cyprus and the Netherlands, where the lowest ratios were recorded.

 Particularly long average length of stay for in-patients with mental and behavioural disorders

-Across the EU (2014 data except: 2013 data for Belgium, 2012 for the Netherlands and no data for Greece), in-patients with mental and behavioural disorders (ICD codes F00–F99) spent a total of 82.0 million days in hospital.
+Across the EU-28 (2017 data except: 2016 data for Denmark, Luxembourg and the United Kingdom; 2015 data for Portugal; no recent data for Greece), in-patients with mental and behavioural disorders (ICD codes F00-F99) spent a total of 99.5 million days in hospital.

-The remainder of Table 4 provides a more detailed analysis of the average length of hospital stays for in-patients diagnosed with six different types of mental and behavioural disorders; data for in-patients treated for Alzheimer’s disease are again included in the data for dementia.
-Generally, in-patients with schizophrenia, schizotypal and delusional disorders (codes F20–29) and with dementia and Alzheimer’s disease (codes F00–03 and G30) spent the highest average number of days in hospital, whereas those with disorders related to the use of alcohol (code F10) or psychoactive substances (codes F11–19) generally spent the lowest average number of days in hospital.
+The remainder of Table 5 provides a more detailed analysis of the average length of hospital stays for in-patients diagnosed with six different types of mental and behavioural disorders; data for in-patients treated for Alzheimer’s disease are again combined with the data for dementia.
+Generally, in-patients with schizophrenia, schizotypal and delusional disorders (codes F20-29) and with dementia and Alzheimer’s disease (codes F00-03 and G30) spent the highest average number of days in hospital, whereas those with disorders related to the use of alcohol (code F10) or psychoactive substances (codes F11-19) generally spent less time in hospital.